seanhuck/ownCloud_quickstart/README.md

 For more information, refer to the User Authentication with LDAP procedure in the [ownCloud Server Administration Manual](https://doc.owncloud.org/server/latest/admin_manual/configuration/server/).
 ### Adding a user account
 To create a user account, access the __User management__ page of the ownCloud Web UI.
 Refer to the Creating a new user section of the [ownCloud Server Administration Manual.](https://doc.ownCloud.org/server/latest/admin_manual/configuration/user/user_configuration.html#creating-a-new-user)
+## For users
+### Connecting to the ownCloud server from the desktop
+Once you have installed the ownCloud server and client software, you can connect to the server using the following steps:
+1. Click the ownCloud __Desktop Client__ icon.
+2. From the ownCloud __connection__ screen, enter the ownCloud server URL.
+3. Enter login credentials.
+4. From the __Enter the Local Folder Option__ screen, specify whether you want to synchronize all files or some files on the ownCloud server.
+5. Click __Connect__.
+The ownCloud server connects and opens your ownCloud Web GUI.
+For more information on using the desktop client, see the [ownCloud Desktop Client Manual.](https://doc.owncloud.org/desktop/latest/)
+### Connecting to the ownCloud server from an Android device
+Once you have installed the ownCloud server and app, you can connect to the ownCloud server from an Android device, using the following steps:
+1. Open the ownCloud app.
+2. Enter the ownCloud server URL and login credentials.
+3. Click __connect__.
+4. If your server has a self-signed SSL certificate, a warning message explains that the certificate is not trusted.
+Click __Yes__ to accept the certificate.
+The ownCloud server connects and opens to your __All Files__ page.
+For more information about accessing the ownCloud server from an Android device, refer to the [ownCloud Android App Manual.](https://doc.owncloud.org/android/)
+### Connecting to the ownCloud server from an IOS device
+Once you have installed the ownCloud server and app, you can connect to the ownCloud server from an IOS device, using the following steps:
+1. Open the ownCloud app.
+2. Enter the ownCloud server URL and login credentials.
+3. Click __connect__.
+The ownCloud server connects and opens to  __your Files__ page.
+For more information about accessing the ownCloud server from IOS, refer to the [ownCloud iOS App Manual.](https://doc.owncloud.org/ios/)